 Things such as alcohol and rich, sugary foods are not going to help either.
 They’re just going to dehydrate your skin even more.

-And add in holiday stress too, and it really doesn’t make for healthy, glowing skin.
+Add in holiday stress, and it really doesn’t make for healthy, glowing skin.

 How to drink plenty of water & stay hydrated during the holiday season

-If you’re drinking alcohol, the best thing you can do for your skin is to try drinking 1 glass of water for every alcoholic beverage you drink.
+If you are drinking alcohol, the best thing you can do for your skin is to try drinking 1 glass of water for every alcoholic beverage you drink.